emilmilev1/PayMe/README.md

 # Architecture

-The project is going to be with a well structured architecture and a well-configured Control Flow
+The project has a solid, well-organized architecture with a clearly defined control flow.
+This setup enhances readability, ensures smooth interaction between components and simplifies maintenance.
+There is a structured approach, each part of the system functions independently, making it easier to test, modify and optimize without affecting other areas.

 # Technologies